Electric Ladyland: Cover

 Track Records used its art department, which produced a cover image by photographer David Montgomery, who also shot the inside cover portrait of Hendrix, depicting nineteen nude women lounging in front of a black background.
 Hendrix expressed initial displeasure and surprise with this "naked lady" cover (but later told Rolling Stone magazine that he "dug it anyway"), much as he was displeased with the Axis: Bold as Love cover, which he found disrespectful.
 The cover was banned by several record dealers as "pornographic", while others sold it with the gatefold cover turned inside out, or in a brown wrapper.

+This cover design later inspired the official video of the 1993 song Sweet Harmony produced by British band The Beloved, in which the lead singer Jon Marsh sang sitting nude, among a number of nude-posing women.